 3. How much traffic does the living room see?

-If there isn’t much traffic in your living room, then it’s safe to go with a lighter-weight material that can be easily vacuumed off if necessary, such as cotton or polyester blends.
+If there isn’t much traffic in your Position Area Rug In Living Room, then it’s safe to go with a lighter-weight material that can be easily vacuumed off if necessary, such as cotton or polyester blends.

 9. Rugs with Hardwood floors, carpet, or tile floors